Disagreement Resolution

 - A local authority’s refusal to reconsider a school based decision regarding an IDP

-- Ceasing to maintain a Statement or IDP
+- Ceasing to maintain an IDP

-- The content of your child’s Statement or IDP
+- The content of your child’s IDP

 - The type of school or educational setting proposed by the local authority

-- The school named in the Statement or IDP;
+- The school named in the IDP;

 - Failure to provide assessments and services within the local authority